datawire/ocibuild/userdocs/ocibuild_layer_dir.md

 ### Options

 ```
+  -h, --help                  help for dir
-      --add-prefix string   Add a prefix to the filenames in the directory, should be forward-slash separated and should be absolute but NOT  starting with a slash.
+      --prefix PREFIX         Add a PREFIX to the filenames in the directory, should be forward-slash separated and should be absolute but NOT starting with a slash.
 For example, "usr/local/bin".
-  -h, --help                help for dir
+      --prefix-gid int        The numeric group ID of the --prefix directory
+      --prefix-gname string   The symbolic group name of the --prefix directory (default "root")
+      --prefix-uid int        The numeric user ID of the --prefix directory
+      --prefix-uname string   The symbolic user name of the --prefix directory (default "root")
 ```

 ### SEE ALSO